Please Respect My Browser Font Size

 https://developer.mozilla.org/en-US/docs/Learn/CSS and see if you like the

 body text size there.
 If so, just go with it!
-Stop setting font-size
+Stop setting font-size at

 all for body text in your site.
 The MDN doesn’t.

-Another choice is using rem
+Another choice is using rem units, A rem is a multiplier against the

-font size set on the :root
+font size set on the :root CSS

 pseudo-class,